 The Group discussed the responses received to this question.
 It was noted that all aborted installation attempts would also need to be captured in accordance with the legal text.
 The DNO members present noted that unless aborted installs were included they may never be released from their SLA obligations as their only measure is via the D0150.
 A member noted that all Category A and Category B interventions would need to be added to the number of smart meter installations in order to calculate the total number of attempted smart meter installations.
 One member noted that the Change Proposal seeks to address an issue that didn’t currently exist, and didn’t currently have a high level of customer complaints.

-The Group noted that some Suppliers persist in not providing rollout profiles.
+The Group noted that some Suppliers persist in not providing rollout profiles, which means that DNOs do not receive a view of Suppliers rollout forecasts beyond a two-year period which is pivotal to enable optimal resource planning.
+On the contrary, it was noted that the majority of the Large Suppliers provide their rollout profiles, which is expected to cover the vast majority of customer installs.
 It was also noted that BEIS reporting templates are being used rather than DCUSA templates.

 Question 9 - What do you believe is a reasonable intervention rate to be included within the SLA, based on the intervention rates that have been witnessed?

 The Group noted that the condition of the network does not directly correlate with the high levels of interventions reported due to the large number of misreports witnessed.
-DNOs present raised concerns with the assessment being undertaken by the Meter Operative (MOp) on site.
+However, there was a disagreement in the Working Group regarding the scale of misreports being received by DNOs.
+The DNOs present raised concerns with the assessment being undertaken by the Meter Operative on site.

-The proposer noted that a specific figure had not been defined but based on the response received an intervention rate between 2% - 7% would appear accurate.
+The proposer noted that a specific figure had not been defined because the intent of the change was to move away from a cap being imposed on intervention requests.

 Question 10 - Do you believe there will be any unintended consequences of the implementation of DCP 297?

-The Group noted the responses received to this question.
+The Group noted the responses received to this question and the suggestion raised by one member that the change would dis-incentivise Suppliers to accurately report and forecast.

 Question 11 - Are there any alternative solutions or matters that should be considered?
 If yes, please describe these.

 The Group considered each of the alternative solutions and matters provided, including the suggestion of a sliding scale mechanism as opposed to a static 2% intervention rate.
 It was agreed that this idea could be discussed upon further definition and research.
+If this alternative solution was to be progressed this would need to form part of a new Change Proposal as this proposal would not fall within the original intent of DCP 297.

 Question 12 - Do you foresee any system changes being required to implement DCP 297?